zacharytruong/calculator-react/README.md

-## This project is a coding assessment for CryptoFi.
+#### This project is a coding assessment for CryptoFi.

-# Calculator was written with React JS
+# Calculator app written with React JS

 ## Get started
 ### For Mac and Linux users